melwynt/memory-game/README.md

 In this repo, I will be putting extra focus on setting Attributes in JavaScript.
 If you want to learn how to use setAttritube and getAttribute effectively, please have a look at my code.

-I have kept the styling at a bare miniumum for you to go wild and make it your own.
+I have kept the styling at a bare minimum for you to go wild and make it your own.
 Please tag me as I would LOVE to see your game!!!

 ## What inbuilt functions are we going to focus on?
 - for loops